Synergy between cosmological and laboratory searches in neutrino physics

 \subsection{Absolute scale of neutrino masses}

 As we have seen in Sec.~\ref{sec:oscpreliminary}, neutrino oscillations are not sensitive to the absolute mass scale.
-Other laboratory probes can be employed to get a handle of such fundamental properties of neutrinos, as we shall see in the following.
+Other laboratory probes can be employed to get a handle of this fundamental property of neutrinos, as we shall see in the following.